maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 Some additional hints:

 - All targets are run sequentially on the same host.
 Make sure to clean up after yourself!
-You don't need to handle failures gracefully however, as the testing environment is destroyed on the first error anyways.
+You don't need to handle failures gracefully however, as the testing environment is destroyed on the first error.
 - All targets call the `setup_smallstep` target via the dependency declared in `meta/main.yml`.
-This target performs basic setup of both step-cli and step-ca using, so you don't need to install them in your target
+This target performs basic setup of both step-cli and step-ca, so you don't need to install them in your target
 - See `targets/setup_smallstep/defaults/main.yml` for some variables you can use in your tests
 - You can run modules from this collection with `environment: {"STEPPATH": "{{ STEP_CA_PATH }}"}` if you don't want to specify ca_config/ca_url for every module call

-#### Updating test versions
+### Updating test versions

 To update the smallstep cli/ca versions that are used to run the tests, the following files need to be modified:

 - `tests/integration/targets/setup_smallstep/vars/versions.yml`: Versions for module integration test
 - `tests/molecule/group_vars/all/versions.yml`: Versions for molecule tests

-### Submitting your Changes

-The "Before-opening-a-PR-Checklist":

-- Your commit history is clean
-- The documentation is up-to-date
-- Your local branch is up-to-date with the remote repo main (if not, rebasing may be required)
-- All local tests succeed

 ## Release Workflow